 Our policy is to invite and encourage each member of our Board to be present at our annual meetings of stockholders.
-All 11 of our directors who were nominated for re-election attended the 2022 Annual Meeting of Stockholders.
+All 9 of the directors who were nominated for re-election attended the 2023 Annual Meeting of Stockholders.

 Presiding Director of Non-Employee Director Meetings